Admirable Design

 In tough times, the strong get stronger by exploiting their unique points of difference.
 Sought after firms are in demand because they have developed and maintained a clear area of specialization.
 In leaner times there is greater value placed on expertise and experience.
 Don’t weaken your positioning by casting too broad a focus.
 If specialization was a key component to your success in the past, it is probably the factor that will continue to drive your growth looking forward.

 Develop your marketing and sales talent.
 Some firms make it a point to add staff during slow periods, when many highly qualified individuals are out of work or underemployed in their current jobs.
-The bottom line may not seem to support this, but such aggressive action can give you an edge on the competition, plus you’ll have people trained and ready for the "up-ticks" which always come.
+The bottom line may not seem to support this, but such aggressive action can give you an edge on the competition, plus you’ll have people trained and ready for the « up-ticks » which always come.
 Many of our clients are completing their best years ever because of increased planning, staff and effort in the last two quarters.

 Perform the organizational tasks necessary to ensure that you remain healthy in difficult times : aggressive marketing, cost controls, timely billing, negotiate contracts that make real sense.
 Do all the things you would do regardless of the economic climate, but be even more vigilant and disciplined about your business practices.